yv-sb-repo-tests/saranshaga/content/posts/i-took-a-quantic-leap.md

 *Photo by [Scott Graham](https://unsplash.com/@homajob?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/management?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)*

 Last year, I made a list of goals that I wanted to achieve by 2021.
 One of the 'nice to haves' was to get another degree- possibly an MBA.
-Little did I knew that the pandemic would shut the world and most things- including education would go online.
+Little did I knew that the pandemic would shut the world and most things including education would go online.
 After searching for the best, affordable and flexible courses- I had a chat with one of my former batchmates from Dublin about the online MBA he was doing, which is when I made a decision to apply for [Quantic's mobile-first MBA](https://quantic.edu/mba).

 Fast forward to August 2021, it's been a month I graduated with an MBA and multiple LinkedIn messages later- I decided to write a post about my experiences and advice for future students.
 If you're reading this, chances are you've thought of applying for an MBA at some point in your career.